 For example, take the scenario of a motorcyclist who was hit by a car while he was not wearing a helmet and suffered a head injury as a result.
 If a jury awarded the motorcyclist a $100,000.00 verdict, but also found him to be 40% at fault for his injuries due to his failure to wear a helmet, he would only receive 60% of the award, $60,000.00, as compensation.

 If you, or a loved one, were injured in a motorcycle accident due to someone else’s negligence, contact the Dietrich Law Firm P.C.
-NOW at (716) 839-3939 so that we can help you.
-Jed Dietrich, Esq. and his team of top-rated Buffalo, New York motorcycle accident lawyers are always fighting to obtain the best result for you.
+NOW at 716-839-3939 so that we can schedule your free consultation.
+Every day, Jed Dietrich, Esq. and his team of top rated Buffalo, New York motorcycle accident lawyers are fighting to obtain the best result possible for their injured clients.
+Let us help you.

 - 3 FAQs After a Motorcycle Accident